-International students must meet the same requirements as first-time freshmen and submit application materials by March 1 for the Fall semester and August 1 for the Spring semester.
-Enrollment during minimesters and summer is allowed on a case by case basis.
-International students who wish to enroll in Arkansas Baptist College must submit the following to the Office of Enrollment Management:
+International students must meet the same requirements as first-time freshmen and submit application materials by March 1 for the Fall semester, August 1 for the Spring semester, and February 1 for the Summer term.
+International students who wish to enroll in Arkansas Baptist College must submit the following to the Office of Admissions and Recruitment:

 - A $100 non-refundable application fee

 - Official academic transcripts of secondary school, college, or university translated in English